5 Ways Modular Steam Boilers Contribute to Green Initiatives

 1. Innovation and Energy Savings

-Miura boiler systems feature an innovative on-demand operation due to the quick start-up ability.
+Miura boiler systems feature an innovative on-demand operation due to their quick start-up ability.
 Miura boilers monitor the facility’s set steam pressure and create steam only if a pressure drop is detected, which reduces the need to “blow-off” excess steam created from the rigid operation of traditional boilers.
 When the facility is not requiring steam, the boiler automatically shifts into standby mode.
 It drastically reduces the energy and resources consumed compared to putting the boiler into idle mode that continues to heat a large amount of water in the vessel.

 2. Water Efficiency